Nestea Logo

 Nestea Logo 2020

 The Nestea logo is used in Europe, with three tea leaves splashed with moisture.
 The 3D drops look refreshing, especially against the green gradient background.
 The leaves are not detailed and outlined with light contours.
-Below is a white inscription – the brand’s name, designed in the original font.
+Below is a white inscription of the brand’s name, designed in the original font.
 More precisely, this is not a font but an individual set of glyphs with elegant triangular serifs.
-In the background is a blue figure of an elongated shape, stylized as another tea leaf.
+In the background is a blue, elongated figure, stylized as another tea leaf.

 Font and Colors